Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 She even showed us a monkey on one of the cliffs.
 Whether it was the Delacour’s langur, I couldn’t tell.
 She claimed it was.
 It was from so far, I could barely tell how big it actually was, let alone its color or features.

-She even showed us the cliffs where parts of the movie Kong: Skull Island were filmed.
+She even showed us the cliffs where scenes of the movie Kong: Skull Island were filmed.
 The movie is about primordial giant beings and so the landscape of Van Long fits it very well.

 The landscapes at Van Long Nature Reserve